Generating cryptographically-strong random lattice bases and recognizing rotations of $\mathbb{Z}^n$

-Again, these results are for Problem 2b applied to the random basis construction used in \cite{DRSc}, not for the actual problem they consider there; nevertheless, this may indicate a weakness of the random bases in \cite{DRSc} as well.
-Interestingly, our experiments for fixed values of the product length $R$ sometimes fared better for {\em larger} values of $n$.
-For example, we were not successful with $(n,R)=(200,22)$ despite being successful for $(n,R)=(912,22)$.
-Our explanation is that as $n$ grows there may be a weakness in that it is hard to randomly fill out the full matrix $M$ (analogous to the role of the length $\ell$ in Algorithms 2 and 3, where a similar issue was faced).
+Again, these results are {\em only} for Problem 2b applied to the random basis construction used in the DRS digital signature scheme \cite{DRSc}; nevertheless, this may indicate a weakness in the digital signature scheme as well.
+Somewhat counterintuitively, our experiments for fixed values of the product length parameter $R$ sometimes fared better for {\em larger} values of $n$.
+For example, we were successful with $(n,R)=(912,22)$ despite not being successful for $(n,R)=(200,22)$, and we were successful with $(n,R)=(1160,24)$ and $(1518,24)$ despite not being successful for $(n,R)=(912,24)$.
+Our explanation is that as $n$ grows there may be a weakness in that it is hard to randomly fill out the full matrix $M$ (a similar phenomenon occurs in Algorithms 2 and 3 for small $\ell$).
 Indeed, matrices of the form (\ref{DRS1}) seem to have a very special form:~Figure~\ref{fig:sofa} shows the entry sizes in $MM^t$ have a banded structure.